Zeik0s/wdmc-gen2/README.md

 * install
 	- Use an USB 2.0 stick!
-		I had the problem, that usb 3.0 sticks aren't always booting.
+		They had the problem, that usb 3.0 sticks aren't always booting.
 		If you have only an usb 3.0 stick, remove stick, turn wdmc2 on, when the blue light blinks insert usb stick fast, using this i could boot from usb 3.0 sick.